MSCI Inc. Tax Strategy

 MSCI’s approach to Tax Risk Management and Governance arrangements

-Ultimate oversight of MSCI’s tax policies and risk is by the audit committee of the independent board of directors and the CTO regularly updates the audit committee on all significant tax matters and developments.
+Ultimate oversight of MSCI’s tax policies and risk lies with the Audit Committee of the independent board of directors.
+The CTO regularly updates the Audit Committee on all significant tax matters and developments.

 MSCI’s attitude to Tax Planning